 Where is Dr Colling now?

 After his ACF post, Richard successfully secured a fellowship with the Oxford Molecular Diagnostics Centre.
-Here he has been working on the Genomics England 100K genomes project and other internal whole genome sequencing projects.
-He is also involved in researching the utility of digital pathology.
+Here he worked on the Genomics England 100K genomes project and other internal whole-genome sequencing projects.
+He was also involved in researching the utility of digital pathology.

-Richard also decided to progress from the Diploma to complete a full MSc at Kellogg College and is aiming to write an MD thesis during his fellowship.
-He will be then seeking to secure funding for a Clinical Lecturer post to complete his histopathology training.
+In addition, Richard decided to progress from the Diploma to complete a full MSc at Kellogg College and also completed an MD.
+He is currently a Clinical Lecturer in Histopathology at the University of Oxford.